KStKolev/C-Sharp_OOP_SoftUni/README.md

 # C-Sharp_OOP_SoftUni
-Exercises for OOP-Module in SoftUni
+Exercises from OOP-Module in SoftUni